 You do not want the trash to accumulate in the hallways, stairways, or areas where trash may get cluttered.
 If it happens throughout the building, it would be a sanitation issue.
 The accumulated trash would be a health hazard as it would attract pests and rodents.
 It would also provide a medium for fungus and mold.
 Putting trash down the chute can eliminate these issues.

 To help with the odor, you can equip the chute with a manual or automatic sanitizing solution.
 Dispensing disinfectant through an automated system would keep the chute clean.

-What are the Benefits of Construction Trash Chute?
+What are the Benefits of Garbage Chute for Construction Site?

 One of the main advantages of using a trash chute is safety.
 Without a trash chute, the workers would have to carry it themselves or cart it out.
 They could hurt themselves doing it, either by tripping, falling or hurting their backs while lifting.
 Using a chute will also save you money on workers’ insurance claims or fine from buildings and health departments.